 Check out Other Worlds' book & educational tool, Harvesting Justice: Transforming Food, Land, and Agriculture in the Americas, which explores the growing movement to reclaim the food system from multinational agribusiness and put it back into the hands of people.
 Accompanying the book is a popular education curriculum called Sowing Seeds, and a weekly blog series!
 And, find more resources and action steps on the Harvesting Justice website.

-- Almost four years after the devastating 2010 earthquake, read about how Haitian grassroots movements are continuing the struggle for a just reconstruction on our Another Haiti is Possible blog.
+- More than four years after the devastating 2010 earthquake, read about how Haitian grassroots movements are continuing the struggle for a just reconstruction on our Another Haiti is Possible blog.

 - Visit our blog, below, of articles by and about our allies building grassroots alternatives around the world (click here for full blog history).